SVGGraph axis and grid settings

 grid_division_v option to 1 to make

-sure that only whole days appear.
+sure that only whole numbers appear.

 Example 2: temperatures over a week